Spring-gun: Documented examples

 An historic use of a spring-gun occurred during the night of June 3 or early morning of June 4, 1775, when a spring-gun set by the British to protect the military stores in the Magazine in Williamsburg, Virginia, wounded two young men who had broken in.
 The subsequent outrage by the local population proved to be the final act of the Gunpowder Incident, leading Governor Dunmore to flee the city to a British warship and declare the Commonwealth of Virginia in a state of rebellion.

 In 1981, Rene Seiptius and two friends attempted to flee from East Germany to West Germany.
 While they managed to avoid land mines, they did trip a spring-gun, killing one of Rene's friends.

-Another case is McComb v.
-Connaghan in which a 19-year-old burglar was killed by a spring-gun that was set up by the property owner who was a repeated victim of burglary.
+In 1990, one man in a group of four burglars was killed during a burglary by a spring-gun that was set up by a business owner in Colorado.
+The business had been burglarized eight times during the previous two years, including at least one previous burglary by the man who died.
+The man who set the trap pled guilty to manslaughter.
+To deter thefts, other businesses in the area put up signs claiming their premises were also booby trapped, with the unintended result that firefighters and other emergency personnel would refuse to enter these buildings during emergencies until they could be assured of their safety.

 Alternatives

-Alternative traps are mines such as the crowd control munition, gas mine or the directional mine, such as the SM-70, which was used on the inner German border to prevent refugees from escaping East Germany.
-Crowd control munition and gas mines can be less lethal, while concussion mines are meant to kill.
+Alternative traps are mines such as gas mines or the directional mine, such as the SM-70, which was used on the inner German border to prevent refugees from escaping East Germany.
+Crowd-control munitions and gas mines can be less lethal, while concussion mines are meant to kill.
 The latter are thus only used in military perimeter defenses.